Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 The first reason is hard water, which can leave a calcium residue over time.
 If you live in an area of the country with hard water, it is likely that you have already noticed this accumulation in your faucets, sinks and even bathtubs.

 The second reason is the heat.
-The high summer temperatures cause the water in the to evaporate more, and also raise the water temperature.
+The high summer temperatures cause the water in the pool to evaporate more, and also raise the water temperature.

-Lime stains in pool
+stains in pool

 The reason why this situation occurs so often in the water line is due to evaporation.
 These calcium crystals can appear as nodules that dot the metal and plaster, or they can become scabby deposits that live in the corners of the pool.